satyawaniaman/turbinQ3_builder/09. lazy-escrow/README.md

 - `maker`: The user that will initiate the escrow.

-- `token_a`: The token that the maker is trading with.
+- `mint_a`: The mint address of the token that the maker is trading.

-- `token_b`: The token that the maker is trading for.
+- `mint_b`: The mint address of the token that the maker wants to receive.

-- `amount_a`: The amount of token_a that the maker is trading.
+- `amount_a`: The amount of mint_a tokens that the maker is depositing.

-- `amount_b`: The amount of token_b that the maker wants to receive.
+- `amount_b`: The amount of mint_b tokens that the maker wants to receive.

-- `bump`: Since our Escrow account will be a PDA (Program Derived Address), we will store the bump of the account.
+- `bump`: Since our Escrow account will be a PDA (Program Derived Address), we store the bump for signing authority.

-The discriminator for this state account will be customized using the attribute macro  `#[account(discriminator = 1)]`, overriding the default 8-byte discriminator, to save resources and use only 1-byte.
-The discriminator needs to be unique for each type implemented, in this case only one is defined.
+The account uses Anchor's standard account structure with proper space calculation for rent exemption.

 ---